The Home Of Outdoor Living

 Top tip: Always keep your best secateurs and shears clean and sharp to avoid damaging plant stems and spreading pests and diseases.

-5. Catch up on maintenance
+6. Catch up on maintenance

 It’s been a busy summer so there is every chance your shed will be a bit of a mess, with piles of dirty pots, old seed packets and tools hastily put down and not put away.

-Make tidying up your shed ideas one of your August gardening jobs.
+Make tidying up your shed storage one of your August gardening jobs.
 Start by washing tools and then storing everything in its proper place.
 Tools should be disinfected and sharpened before autumn’s pruning and bed clearance starts.